-Rich directs a range of projects focusing on evaluation, formative research, and thought leadership on a variety of topics, including HIV and aging, climate change and health, and preparedness and response, including COVID-19 and Long COVID.
+Rich directs a range of projects focusing on evaluation, formative research, and thought leadership on a variety of topics, including HIV and aging, adolescent health, chronic pain, workforce development, and preparedness and response.

-Concurrently, he held the rank of Commander with the United States Public Health Service (USPHS) Commissioned Corps and deployed 17 times.
+Concurrently, he held the rank of commander with the United States Public Health Service (USPHS) Commissioned Corps and deployed 17 times.
 Domestically, he held progressively increasing leadership roles in the field during emergency responses.
-Globally, he developed a niche as a field epidemiologist with language skills and was often assigned to the World Health Organization as CDC’s only representative.
-Rich also founded the first LGBT employee resource group within a uniformed service.
+Globally, he developed a niche as a field epidemiologist with language skills and was often CDC’s only local representative.

 Quick Links